thinkst/canarytools-docs/docs/guide/getting-started.md

 ```
 :::

-## Hello Devices
+## Hello Birds

-Now that we know we're able to connect to our Console, let's inspect our devices.
+Now that we know we're able to connect to our Console, let's inspect our Birds.

-By calling the [All Devices](/api-reference/devices#all) endpoint, we'll get a list of our currently paired devices.
+By calling the [All Birds](/api-reference/bird-queries.html#all-birds) endpoint, we'll get a list of our currently paired Birds.

 :::: tabs :options="{ useUrlFragment: false }"